minyaho/DASCPL/README.md

   * MultiGPU: `resnet_BP_m`, `resnet_BP_p_m`, `resnet18_SCPL_m`, `resnet_DASCPL_m`
 * Suffix meaning
   * `m`: MultiGPU model.
 Similarly, it can also be experimented with a single GPU.
-  * `p`: Can set a predictor in this model.
+  * `p`: Specify the predictor in a model.
 You need to set the `pred_type`.
 All DSCPL type models have this option by default (not shown in the suffix).

 #### Dataset
 `cifar10`, `cifar100` or `tinyImageNet`